The Enemy at Home by Kevin O’Brien

-How do you begin writing a new book?
+How do you begin /get started on writing a new novel?

 Do you listen to music while you write, or do you need complete silence?

 I need music!
 I usually listen to an oldies station.
 I can sing all the songs by The Seekers, The Beach Boys, The Monkeys and Del Shannon, but couldn’t name one Taylor Swift song—even if my life depended on it.
 Good thing THE ENEMY AT HOME isn’t a contemporary thriller.
 I’d be totally lost making any timely music references.

 Do you think being a writer isolates you or connects you to other people?

 Being a writer is terribly isolating.
 The only way I can make any progress on a book is to shut myself away from everything and everyone, get out what Stephen King calls the “butt-glue”, sit down and write.
 During this phase, I isolate myself and pray the book will make a connection with people.
 It’s pretty ironic now that I think of it!

 What advice would you give to a new writer?